On Big Red II at IU, how do I use PCP to bundle multiple serial jobs to run them in parallel?

 module manual page

 page.
-Additionally, see On Big Red II, Mason, Quarry, and Rockhopper at IU, how do I
+Additionally, see On Big Red II, Karst, and Mason at IU, how do I use Modules to

 Running multiple serial jobs in parallel with PCP